nancyruizu/nancyruizu.github.io/_pages/about.md

 About me
 ======
-I'm a doctoral student in the Schaffer-Nishimura lab at Cornell University.
+I'm a physicist and biologist by training, and currently I'm finishing my PhD in Biomedical Engineering at Cornell University under the guidance of Prof. Chris Schaffer.
+I'm passionate about all things neuroscience (specially the vasculature) but I'm also passionate about science communication, advocacy, diversity, equity and inclusion in STEM.

 **Contact**
 [Email](mailto:nr376@cornell.edu) | [Twitter](https://twitter.com/NancyRuizU) | [Github](https://github.com/nancyruizu) | [Lab website](https://snlab.bme.cornell.edu)